-There can be any number of reasons why your website traffic dropped suddenly and significantly.
-This can be an issue with something as simple as your analytics code being removed accidentally after a website update, or something more severe such as your website being penalized by Google.
+There can be any number of reasons why your Google traffic dropped suddenly and significantly.
+This can be an issue with something as simple as your analytics code being removed accidentally after a website update or something more severe such as your website being penalized by Google.

-There are many things to check to determine why your traffic dropped, so below is a list to start with.
+There are many things to check to determine why your Google traffic dropped, so below is a list.

-Redirects are used to transition users and search engines from an old page to a new page.
-Using a 301 redirect signals to Google that the page has permanently moved and they are free to pass ranking metrics from the old page to the new page.
+Redirects are used to transition users and search engines from old to new pages.
+Using 301 redirect signals to Google that the page has permanently moved, they can pass ranking metrics from the old to the new page.

-Redirects are usually done within an htaccess file, within the cPanel of a hosting account, or if you’re using WordPress they can be done with any number of plugins.
-No matter which strategy is used, we recommend keeping a running list of all redirects so that if something happens you’ll have a quick backup solution.
+Redirects are usually done within an htaccess file, within the cPanel of a hosting account, or if you’re using WordPress, they can be done with any plugins.
+No matter which strategy is used, we recommend keeping a running list of all redirects to have a quick backup solution if something happens.

-To determine if your redirects are still valid and have not been removed, simply take a few from your backup list and check them by visiting the page, or by putting them in a redirect checker – there are many that can be used and you can simply search Google.
+To determine if your redirects are still valid and have not been removed, take a few from your backup list and check them by visiting the page or putting them in a redirect checker – many can be used, and you can search Google.